 Due diligence questionnaires can easily get convoluted and cluttered with overlapping concerns and questions that could have been conjoined.
 Organizations have found it useful to create a standardized due diligence questionnaire template to cater to the kinds of investigations they perform regularly.

 A questionnaire template saves businesses time and makes analysis of future vendor compliance easier since quarterly or bi-annual questionnaires use the same template.
-Let’s explore six DDQ examples to help inform your own DDQ development:
+Examples of a successful due diligence questionnaire include:

 Principles for Responsible Investing (PRI) is an international organization that was founded by investors to promote the incorporation of environmental, social, and corporate governance factors into the decision-making process of investments.
 They’ve created their own DDQ checklist, along with other investment tools, and offer a clear overview of their process on how the questionnaire was developed.
 The checklist highlights four main categories that focus on policy, governance, investment process, and monitoring and reporting.

 MISC business relationship DDQ can be classified as the moral questionnaire, as it ensures organizations comply with their ethical standards.
 MISC has a zero-tolerance policy against bribery and corruption and has a strong commitment to risk management.
 Their DDQ highlights their expectations and the documentation that they require for compliance.

 The in-depth INREV DDQ is committed to sharing knowledge, advocating for best practices, and establishing transparency throughout the non-listed real estate investment industry.
 Their template is highly organized and easy to use, focusing on how to best assist investors and consultants throughout the due diligence process.
 It gives insight into strategy, management, risk processes, and projected performance outcomes.
 With the provided information, investors can determine if the proposal is best suited for them.